ayushoriginal/Optimized-RGB-To-ColorName/README.md

 (a private service during development).

-Building on this achievement will be more distruptive tools such as VR into color spaces and ML outputs that recognize colors with more accuracy.
+Building on this achievement will be more distruptive tools such as identify colors that are printable by specific printers, VR to help visualize 3D color spaces, and
+ML outputs that recognize colors with more accuracy.

 ## Processing #